 Ecommerce Advantage #8: Easy to Retarget or Remarket to Customer

-It’s easier to retarget customers in your area when running an online store than if you run a brick and mortar.
-You can create a Facebook pixel.
-You can use the Shoelace Shopify app to retarget your browsers who visit your store but don’t buy.
-In ecommerce, you can retarget people who add to cart but don’t abandon and don’t buy or who visit a blog post and never buy.
-You can collect email addresses easily with an effective pop-up or lead magnet and continue marketing to your customers after you’ve made the sale.
+With ecommerce stores, you can retarget people who add products to their cart butabandon and don’t buy, or those who visit a blog post and never buy.
+You can collect email addresses easily with an effective pop-up or lead magnet and continue marketing to your customers after they leave your site.